 His early career was characterised by a specialism in southern and central Africa, which over the years has grown into a sustained comparison between Africa and the West.

-He held research and teaching positions at the University of Cambridge, University of Cape Town, University of Pretoria, University of Mauritius, Bristol UWE, and University of Worcester (UK).
+He held research and teaching positions at the University of Cambridge, University of Oslo, University of Cape Town, University of Pretoria, University of Mauritius, Bristol UWE, and University of Worcester (UK).

 Vito's work has been funded by the Economic and Social Research Council (UK), Jisc (UK), the National Institute of Health Research (UK), the Andrew W. Mellon Foundation (US), the Nordic Research Councils for the Humanities and the Social Sciences, the National Research Foundation (South Africa), the Tertiary Education Commission (Mauritius), the SAHEE Foundation (Switzerland) and the Cambridge Newton Trust.